mercmobily/simpledblayer/README.md

 This function is used to generate indexes depending on what fields are marked as `searchable` in the schema.
 The implementation of this depends on the capabilities and architecture of the database server you are using.
 The goal is to make sure that all searches are based on indexes.

-This function is "advised" by the layer's schema:

-* Every field marked as `searchable` is obviously indexed
-* Fields can also be marked as `permute` and `permuteBase`, which will likely affect the index creation

-## Straight searchable fields

 Imagine that you have a schema so defined:

     schema: new SimpleSchema({